kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - **Software as a service (SaaS)** - Dropbox, iCloud, Slack
 - **Function as a service (FaaS)** - AWS Lambda

 Serverless functions are an approach to writing back-end code that doesn’t require writing a back-end.
 In the simplest terms: we write a function using our preferred language, like JavaScript; we send that function to a serverless provider; and then we can call that function just like any API using HTTP methods.
 These Functions are co-located with your code and part of your Git workflow.
+You can focus on the business needs and developing a better quality application instead of worrying about the infrastructure and maintenance of a traditional server.

 ### Netlify functions
-Serverless functions give developers superpowers and enables them to do things that would not otherwise have been possible.
-You can focus on the business needs and developing a better quality application instead of worrying about the infrastructure and maintenance of a traditional server.

 The serverless functions can be run by [Netlify Dev](https://cli.netlify.com/netlify-dev) in the same way they would be when deployed to the cloud.
-Once you've configured the functions directory in your `netlify.toml`, the functions will be accessible through netlify dev server. e.g. at http://localhost:8888/.netlify/functions/function-name.
+Once you've configured the functions directory in your `netlify.toml`, the functions will be accessible through netlify dev server. e.g. at `http://localhost:8888/.netlify/functions/{function-name}`.

 Go through the guide (mainly on traditional serverless functions): https://www.netlify.com/blog/intro-to-serverless-functions/